 Known in college football as “The Big House” the University of Michigan’s football stadium is a historic landmark built in 1927.
-Less than 24 hours after the last game in 2007, construction crews began renovating Michigan Stadium – putting their carefully developed scheduling plan into action.
+Less than 24 hours after the last game of the 2007 season, construction crews began renovating Michigan Stadium – putting their carefully developed scheduling plan into action.

-Split into three construction “seasons,” the first year focused on the installation of new underground utilities, foundations, erection of the structural steel, and new construction of service buildings around the concourse.
+Split into three construction “seasons,” the first year of Big House renovations focused on the installation of new underground utilities, foundations, erection of the structural steel, and new construction of service buildings around the concourse.
 Barton Malow self-performed concrete services to help with the fast-paced schedule.

 Year two was focused on building enclosure with the installation of the brick, glass, and roof along with safety code updates.